mhallsmoore/qsforex/README.md

 ## Practice/Live Trading

-5) At this stage, if you simply wish to carry out practice or live trading then you can run ```python trading/trading.py```, which will use the default ```TestStrategy``` trading strategy.
+5) At this stage, if you simply wish to carry out practice or live trading then you can run ```cd trading && python trading.py```, which will use the default ```TestStrategy``` trading strategy.
 This simply buys or sells a currency pair every 5th tick.
 It is purely for testing - do not use it in a live trading environment!

 If you wish to create a more useful strategy, then simply create a new class with a descriptive name, e.g. ```MeanReversionMultiPairStrategy``` and ensure it has a ```calculate_signals``` method.
 You will need to pass this class the ```pairs``` list as well as the ```events``` queue, as in ```trading/trading.py```.